MilesRoberts/test_text_file_parser/README.md

 # Test Text File Parser

 Parses a tab-delimited text file and outputs a hash containing the max character length for a given attribute.
+Attribute names are taken from the first line of the file.

-Tested and working in ruby 2.0.0, rubinius 2.2.10, jruby 1.7.16
+Tested and working in ruby 2.0, ruby 2.1, rubinius 2.2.10, and jruby 1.7.16

 ## Dependencies